Updated on December 16th, 2022

 - Minors.
 Non-competes are not enforceable against employees eighteen (18) years old or younger.

-It is not permitted to ask someone in one (1) of the following industries to sign an NCA:
+It is not permitted to ask anyone in the following industries to sign an NCA:

 - Lawyers.
 It is not reasonable to present attorneys with non-competes as it limits their right to practice and an individual’s right to seek legal counsel.